The landscapes of the Forest are captivating by day but after the sun sets there’s a whole new world to discover in the dark skies over Bowland.

 The winter months, when the nights are longer and the skies are darker, tend to be the best time to stargaze, but events like the Perseids meteor shower in mid-August, when observers can see dozens of shooting stars an hour, also make a real celestial spectacle.

-View a series of timelapses and images of the sky above the Forest of Bowland Area of Outstanding Natural Beauty, produced by local astroner Robert Ince.
+View a series of timelapses and images of the sky above the Forest of Bowland National Landscape, produced by local astroner Robert Ince.
 (Note video also embedded at bottom of page)

 Where To See The Stars